 Today, logo trends are gearing more towards minimalism.
 Brands are rolling out logos that are more honest and simplified to better resonate with people.
 Versatility is the primary reason for these simplified designs.
 With more of an emphasis on digital marketing and mobile devices, it is increasingly important to have logo designs that can adapt to small screen sizes and can capture the attention of the consumer.

-It’s important to consistently analyze your logo to con rm that it’s inline with modern trends and reflective of your brand’s identity.
-If it’s time to updated or redesign your logo, consider the value of maintaining your brand recognition.
+It’s important to consistently analyze your logo to confirm that it’s in line with modern trends and reflective of your brand’s identity.
+If it’s time to update or redesign your logo, consider the value of maintaining your brand recognition.
 More often than not, mature brands who rebrand themselves do so in a way that maintains brand recognition by going with a variation of the original design.

 Remember, trends come and go.
 But in a fast- changing world, keeping up with competitors and maintaining a modern, relevant brand is key to success.